makerdao/arbitrum-dai-bridge/README.md

 **L2 -> L1 message passing bug**

 Bug allowing to send arbitrary messages from L2 to L1 is potentially more harmful.
-This can happen two ways:
+This can happen in two ways:

 1. Bug in `Outbox` allows sending arbitrary messages on L1 bypassing the dispute period,
 2. The fraud proof system stops working which allows submitting incorrect state root.
 Such state root can be used to